 Change the sub-clause as follows (Track changes ON)

 A device may optionally implement security.
-A device that implements security shall provide a mechanism for the MAC sublayer to perform cryptographic transformations on incoming and outgoing frames using information in the PIB attributes associated with security only if the macSecurityEnabled attribute is set to TRUE.
+A device that implements security shall provide a mechanism for the MAC sublayer to perform cryptographic transformations on incoming and outgoing frames using information in the PIB attributes associated with security only if the macSecurityEnabled attribute is set to TRUE for frames other than Compact frames and only if secCompactFrameSecurityEnabled is set to TRUE for Compact frames.
 A device that does not implement security is not required to provide a mechanism for the MAC sublayer to perform any cryptographic transformation on incoming and outgoing frames nor require any PIB attributes associated with security.

 9.2.12 Outgoing frame security procedure for Compact frames